feathersjs-ecosystem/feathers-swagger/README.md

   - `getOperationsRefs(model, service)` - method to generate refs that the methods for operations will consume, see service.docs.refs option
   - `operationGenerators` - generator functions to fully customize specification generation for operations
     - `find`|`get`|`create`|`update`|`patch`|`remove` - generator function for the specific operation
+    - `updateMulti`|`patchMulti`|`removeMulti` - generator function for the "multi mode" version of the specific operation
     - `custom` - generator function for all custom operations
   - `operations` - objects with defaults for the operations, with [path support to update nested structures](#path-support-to-update-nested-structures)
     - `find`|`get`|`create`|`update`|`patch`|`remove`|`nameOfCustomMethod` - to change defaults of a specific operation
+    - `updateMulti`|`patchMulti`|`removeMulti` - to change defaults for "multi mode" of a specific operation
     - `all` - to change defaults of all operations
+  - `multi` - array with operations that should also be available in "multi mode", use `'all'` to enable for all operations that support it

 ### `service.id`